DataStax-Academy/kubecon2020/README.md

 For more reading on reaper visit [this link](https://medium.com/rahasak/orchestrate-repairs-with-cassandra-reaper-26094bdb59f6)

-# 5. Backing up and Restoring data
+# 5. Backing Up and Restoring Data
 TODO